 4. Agorapulse – Social Media Inbox

 You can have LinkedIn and Youtube profiles on top of IG, FB, and Twitter on Agorapulse.
 Still on one single dashboard.
 Agorapulse Inbox captures organic/paid post comments, mentions, direct/private messages, and reviews in chronological order.
 Their real-time collaboration tool allows you to instantaneously see who is taking care of business in your inboxes.
-Their one-click translation of inbox items and mobile app come pretty handy too!
+Their one-click translation of inbox items and mobile app comes pretty handily too!

 5. Hootsuite – Inbox